Ayush260603/Ayush260603/README.md

-- 🌱 I’m currently learning **React.JS and looking to learn Next.JS**
+- 🌱 I’m currently diving deep into the realm of data alongside finetuning my web skills**

 - 📫 How to reach me **ayush260603@gmail.com**